 If you’re looking for a P Card alternative and still want to control company spending, consider a prepaid card from a provider like Bento for Business.
-Bento provides inexpensive business prepaid, which can help manage business and employee purchases through one easy to use account portal.
+Bento provides inexpensive business prepaid cards, which can help manage business and employee purchases through one easy-to-use account portal.

 What Is a P Card?

-A purchasing card is a type of commercial card, similar to a corporate card, that companies can use to facilitate business-to-business (B2B) purchases of goods and services.
+A purchasing card is a type of business credit card, similar to a corporate card, that companies can use to facilitate business-to-business (B2B) purchases.
 As with other commercial cards, a P Card is a charge card, and you’ll need to pay the balance in full every month.
 This means there is no annual percentage rate (APR), and you won’t pay interest on your purchases.

 Who a P Card Is Right For

 A purchasing card is best for business owners looking to issue employee cards to purchase goods and services instead of using other payment methods, such as checks or ACH transactions.
-This type of company card is an excellent option if your small or growing business is looking to simplify their purchasing process and streamline expense reporting.
+Get a company card like this if you have a small or growing business that’s looking to simplify its purchasing process and streamline expense reporting.

 Purchasing cards are right for:

-- Businesses wanting to streamline their payment process: Organizations looking to simplify and manage their B2B purchases can benefit from a P Card; these types of purchases include office equipment, supplies, and any technology hardware or software
+- Businesses that want to streamline their payment process: Organizations looking to simplify and manage their B2B purchases can benefit from a P Card.
+These types of purchases include office equipment, supplies, and any technology hardware or software.

-- Companies want to earn early pay discounts: If your suppliers or service providers accept credit cards, you may be able to pay your accounts receivables early using your purchasing card and get the benefit of any early pay discounts they might offer
+- Companies that want to earn early pay discounts: If your suppliers or service providers accept credit cards, you may be able to pay your accounts receivables early using your purchasing card and get the benefit of any early pay discounts they might offer.

-Much like a prepaid business card, purchasing cards give you the opportunity to take control of your company spending.
+Much like a prepaid business card, purchasing cards allow you to take control of your company spending.
 If a purchasing card doesn’t seem like a good fit for your business, consider a business prepaid card that also allows you to control employee spending.
 Be sure to choose a business card that meets your business’s needs.

 P Card Costs

-Purchasing cards don’t carry interest rates or have an APR because you’re expected to pay the outstanding balance in full at the end of every month.
-Any unpaid balances will be hit with a monthly late fee up to $40.
-Although, card providers may require automatic payments or could terminate your purchasing card if late payments happen too often.
-Most card issuers don’t charge for purchasing cards, so that businesses can expect no annual fees.
+Purchasing cards don’t carry interest rates or have an APR because you’re expected to pay the balance in full at the end of every month.
+Any unpaid balances will be hit with a monthly late fee of up to $40.
+Although card providers may require automatic payments or could terminate your purchasing card if late payments happen too often.
+Most card issuers don’t charge for purchasing cards, so businesses can expect no annual fees.

 The fees that you can expect with a P Card are: